What Is the Safest Amount of Alcohol to Drink?

-Constance Scharff, PhD, a Senior Addiction Research Fellow and director of Addiction Research at Cliffside Malibu Treatment Center in California, says she believes the reason countries vary in their view on safe alcohol ingestion levels “is largely cultural.”
+Constance Scharff, PhD, co-author of Ending Addiction for Good, says she believes the reason countries vary in their view on safe alcohol ingestion levels “is largely cultural.”
 “But the evidence is clear that the more you drink, both quantity and alcohol content, the more likely you are to develop alcohol-related health problems down the road.”

 “Anyone with a history of substance abuse, eating disorders, active mental illness, particularly depression, trauma, or anxiety, or physical issues like diabetes, liver or kidney disease—and this is not an exhaustive list—should abstain completely from alcohol use,” says Dr. Scharff.

 People in the U.S. are considered to have an alcohol use disorder if they meet two of 11 different criteria in a one-year time period, including drinking to the point where it interferes with relationships with family or friends, or trying to quit drinking and not being able to.
 Nearly 6 percent or more than 14 million people in the U.S. had an alcohol use disorder in 2018, according to the NIAAA.

 Even if you don’t have a prior health condition, it may be worth following these simple tips to drink a little less and cut back on alcohol.
 This is especially true since experts agree that if you stop drinking alcohol, there are a number of positive health benefits.